Cyh29hao/The-SJTU-Intelligent-Optoelectronic-Computing-Lab/README.md

 Current address2( available since 2026.04.18, now only available when using SJTU campus Internet ) : http://111.186.57.166/

-Later our website will be available on  "xxx".sjtu.edu.cn
+Later our website will be available on  https://opticompt-lab.sjtu.edu.cn

 I am responsible for the maintenance and development work, so I hope that day comes sooner.